pramodk/spack-configs/README.md

 	spack install packageA %clang ^boost %gcc@4.4
 	```

-* I am trying to build packageX but this is failing with my favourite compiler version XX and OS YY.
+* I am trying to build packageX but this is failing with my favorite compiler version XX and OS YY.
 Why?

 	Spack packages are being developed by system engineers, package developers, domain scientists and others.
 Not every package is tested for every possible compiler version and OS distribution.
 Some packages can't be build on specific platform or specific compilers (e.g. Cray or Pathscale compiler?).
 Such packages are being improved so that the [conflicts](http://spack.readthedocs.io/en/latest/packaging_guide.html#conflicts) are being added.
 And hence sometime you have to check some more details about compatibility / build failure.